Sanglorian/orcus/Death and Chaos.md

 # New Rules

-### Necrosis Cube

-*Level 7*

-**Regenesis:** When you spend a recovery, you heal additional hit points equal to your Wisdom modifier. *Level 11:* Your Wisdom modifier +2. *Level 21:* Your Wisdom modifier +5.

-**Sustenance**: You do not need to eat or drink while carrying the cube.
-You only need two hours sleep for a long rest.

-**Healing Light**: The *necrosis cube* can transform residual arcane energy into a regenerative burst.
-Once per encounter, as an immediate (react) action, triggered when a creature within 6 squares uses an arcane power, you can spend a recovery to heal up to your recovery value.

 ## Pools of Chaos

 Pools of chaos are composed of raw, seething primal chaos.
 Proximity to a pool of chaos may bring about strange changes over time, while direct contact with the raw chaos is even quicker.